-Here $\gamma$ is the relativistic energy factor, $\nu_r$ the radial tune, $U_t$ the energy gain per turn and $m_0$ the rest mass of the proton.
-Clearly a high acceleration voltage helps, but one finds a very strong reduction with $\gamma$ for higher energies.
+Here γ is the relativistic energy factor, v_r the radial tune, U_t the energy gain per turn and m_0 the rest mass of the proton.
+Clearly a high acceleration voltage helps, but one finds a very strong reduction with γ for higher energies.
 Equation (2.1) illustrates the possibility to influence the turn separation by weaker focusing over the outer turns of the cyclotron.
 This violates the isochronous condition and is therefore only possible over a small number of turns.
-The second line (2.2) is the more general relation, for which $\nu_r \approx \gamma$ .
+The second line (2.2) is the more general relation, for which $\nu_r \approx \gamma$.
 We also note the scaling with the extraction radius R, i.e. the size of the cyclotron.
 With an extraction radius of 4.5 m, the PSI Ring cyclotron is one of the largest cyclotrons in the world.
 An effective way to increase the turn separation at the extraction element is the introduction of orbit oscillations by deliberately injecting the beam slightly off centre.
-When the phase and amplitude of the orbit oscillation are chosen appropriately, and the behaviour of the radial tune is controlled in a suitable way, the beam separation can be increased by a factor of three.
+When the phase and amplitude of the orbit oscillation are chosen appropriately, and the behaviour of three.
 This gain is equivalent to a cyclotron three times larger and is thus significant.
-Figure 2.6 illustrates how this scheme is used in the

-PSI Ring cyclotron.
+Figure 2.6 illustrates how this scheme is used in the PSI Ring cyclotron.
 In [44], the beam profile in the outer turns was computed numerically for realistic conditions, and the results are in good agreement with measurements.